 How do sunbeds cause skin cancer?

-• UV radiation from sunbeds (tanning beds) can damage the DNA in your skin cells, and over time this damage can build up to cause skin cancer.
+• Ultraviolet (UV) radiation from sunbeds (tanning beds) can damage the DNA in your skin cells, and cause skin cancer.

-Is it safer to use a sunbed rather than to sunbathe in the sun?
+Is it safer to use a sunbed than to sunbathe in the sun?

 Who’s at risk of skin damage from sunbeds?

-Everyone who uses sunbeds increases their risk of UV damage and skin cancer, but some people are more at risk of burning than others.
+Everyone who uses sunbeds increases their risk of skin cancer.
+Some people are more at risk than others.
 This includes people with one or more of the following:

 • skin that burns easily